Cookies Notice

 Members of institutes of the consecrated life of the Catholic Church, included in this special scheme by virtue of Royal Decree 3325/1981 of 29 December 1981, which incorporates religious aspects of the diocesan right of the Catholic Church into the Special Social Security Scheme for Self-Employed Workers or Freelancers, and Order TAS/820/2004 of 12 March 2004, which incorporates religious aspects of the Catholic Church into the Special Social Security Scheme for Self-Employed Workers or Freelancers, will not be subject to contributions based on returns from economic or professional activity.

-In any case, they must choose their monthly Contribution Basis base at an amount equal to or higher than the minimum basis for bracket 3 in the reduced table of Contribution Bases included in paragraph 1.
+In any case, they must choose their monthly Contribution Basis base at an amount equal to or higher than the minimum basis for bracket 3 in the reduced table of Contribution Bases.

 The monthly Contribution Bases chosen by them will not be subject to adjustment, as they do not pay returns-related contributions.